Norikokonut/linuxConfig/README.md

-# Raspberry pi OS lite config
+# Raspberry Pi OS config 🖥️

 This project is just a little bash script which will help me to config my raspberry everytime I launch it.
 It's actualy config for myself but you can change the settings to fit for your usage.

-## Warning
+## ⚠️ Warning ⚠️

 Firstly, you have to be sudo and be on a linux to execute bash code.
 And also, you have to change the code to fit with your hostname (check setup.sh).